 Wanted: The Eureka Typewriter

 The "Eureka Type-writer" was produced ca.1885 by the Eureka Typewriter Company.
-Though the business was located at 23 Duane St. in New York City, it was incorporated in New Jersey.
-Though I am unsure if a patent was ever actually awarded, the typewriter itself is marked with "Pat.
+The business was headquartered at 23 Duane St. in New York City but it was incorporated in New Jersey.
+Though I am unsure if a patent was ever actually awarded for, the typewriter itself is marked with "Pat.
 Apl'd For."
 Construction consists of a wood base with a pair of rails and a round, spring-loaded index with rubber type.
 Overall, it's very crude.
-The Eureka measures just 9-1/2" long by 3" wide and it was sold predominantly through mail order.
+The Eureka measures just 9-1/2" long by 3" wide and it was sold predominantly through mail order only.

 Back to Wanted Index Typewriters